peytondmurray/CV/peyton_murray_cv_long.typ

     - Developed 3D voronoi tessellation and performance improvements for an
       #link("https://github.com/mumax/3", "open-source magnetics simulation engine")
-      using Go and CUDA C.
+      using Go and CUDA C, improving materials research for thousands of top magnetics scientists.
     - Scaled simulations by automating configuration and parallelizing across a
       #link("https://www.csc.fi", "GPU cluster") using SLURM.

   ],
   [],
   [